We are currently running:

 Red Nose Day 2021 Feature: Hear from the young people

 Click on the headings below to learn more about each service:

-Drop-in sessions – Running 3 days per week, our open access drop-in sessions include a mixture social activities such as pool, table tennis and computer games.
-Here, young people can interact with their peers, and get to know our team or Youth Workers.
+Running 3 days per week, our open access drop-in sessions include a mixture social activities such as pool, table tennis and computer games.
+Here, young people can interact with their peers, and get to know our team of Youth Workers.

 Hear from Christianah in our video as she talks about our Employability Project.

-Outreach – An embedded part of our programme includes detached youth work, prior to the pandemic this would include spending time on local housing estates where high levels of anti-social behaviour amongst young people is reported.
-It can also include spending time in local parks or other areas young people are known to spend time away from the Youth Centre, during the pandemic this has been more targeted and involved meeting young people 1:1 or in small groups in places they feel comfortable.
-We have adapted music, employability and fitness sessions to an outdoor delivery model where weather permits by using two bicycles and trailers to transport any equipment.
+An embedded part of our programme includes detached youth work, this includes spending time on local housing estates where high levels of anti-social behaviour amongst young people is reported.
+It can also include spending time in local parks or other areas young people are known to spend time away from the Youth Centre, during the pandemic outreach became more targeted and involved meeting young people 1:1 or in small groups in places they feel comfortable.
+We adapted music, employability and fitness sessions to an outdoor delivery model by using two bicycles and trailers to transport any equipment.